 - Testing out new processes to convert waste to energy.

 You will quickly find through business analysis, that innovation really is everywhere.
 Fortunately, so is a helping hand from the government with R&D tax credits.
 All you need to do is claim the tax credits that your business is owed.

 How much can your R&D tax relief can your restaurant claim?

 SME’s who make a successful claim can expect to deduct 230% of their R&D expenditure as a result of R&D tax credits.
 For instance, if you were to spend £100 attempting to develop new methods to extend a product’s shelf life, on top of the original £100 deducted as a cost, you would receive a further £130 which you could use to offset your taxable profit.

 You can claim for R&D tax relief yourself.
 However, the whole process can be tricky, which is why many businesses don’t pursue it.
 Many businesses actually run the risk of over-claiming or under-claiming, with the former potentially leading to an investigation.

 R&D tax credit accountants in Manchester

 R&D tax credits are one of our specialist tax areas.
 Therefore it may be in your best interest to hire an accountant with R&D tax expertise.
 They will be able to help you not only identify the claim but maximise it so you receive the best benefit possible.
-If you are unsure whether you are eligible for R&D tax credits, make sure you get in contact with us or drop by our offices in Manchester and Media City.
+If you are unsure whether you are eligible for R&D tax credits, make sure you get in contact with us or drop by our offices in Manchester and London.